thaovy1508/RealTime-Voting-System/README.md

 ## Component Descriptions
 ### **1.setup_database.py**
-This file will connect to PostgreSQL database, create "vote", "voter", "candidate" databases.
+This file connects to the PostgreSQL database and creates the 'vote', 'voter', and 'candidate' databases.

 **Key Features:**